eavestn/cloud-migration-guidebook/README.md

 Realistically, this book is for the companies who will fail if their technology fails.

-Yes, you need to get to place where your revenue growth or market position are so strong that you can do whatever you want.
+Yes, you need to get to a place where your revenue growth or market position are so strong that you can do whatever you want.
 But to do that, you have to survive - and do so without debilitating your company in the process.

 #### What Is Successful Software?